macorisd/TALOS/README.md

 TALOS takes an arbitrary number of **RGB images** as input and produces **instance-level segmentations** for each image, that include binary masks for each object instance, along with their corresponding bounding boxes and semantic labels.

-The pipeline is designed to be modular, allowing for easy integration of new models and components.
+The pipeline is designed to be **modular**, allowing for easy integration of new models and components.
 The three main stages of the pipeline are as follows:

 ### 1. Tagging
 - **Description**: Extracts object category labels using large-scale models (LVLMs and/or LLMs).